Shynixn/PetBlocks/docs/wiki/docs/template.md

 ## Events

+Events define what actions to execute on certain events.

+The following events are supported:

+* leftClick
+* rightClick
+* ridingSneak

-Events define what happens on certain events.
-Currently only leftClick and rightClick on the pet is supported.
-These actions get executed when a player left-clicks on the pet.
-However, it may not be the owner, who clicks on a pet, therefore it needs to be checked if you only want to allow certain actions for the owner of the pet.
+For example the ``leftClick`` event gets executed when a player left-clicks on the pet.
+However, it may not be the owner, who clicks on a pet, therefore you need to check if the player is the owner first as a condition.

 Example: